navisens/NaviDocs/README.md

 ##### Barometer

-If the phone is	equipped with a	barometer our estimation will be in 3D.
+If the phone is	equipped with a	barometer our estimation will be in 3D, which means we will report the altitude.

 #### Software